bytebodger/suggestion-box/README.md

 The following were beyond the scope of the requested features, but would be logical to add in future iterations:

-- A top nav bar that confirms the currently-logged-in user.
+- Login functionality
-- Login functionality.
+- A top nav bar that confirms the currently-logged-in user
 - Search
-- The ability to click on any given user and see a new screen that shows all of their suggestions and/or all comments that they've added to existing suggestions.
+- The ability to click on any given user and see a new screen that shows all of their suggestions and/or all comments that they've added to existing suggestions
-- The ability to mark a suggestion as being "Resolved" or "Closed".
+- The ability to mark a suggestion as being "Resolved" or "Closed"
-- The ability to mark a suggestion as being a "Duplicate" - presumably referencing another suggestion in which the main discussion may be ongoing.
+- The ability to mark a suggestion as being a "Duplicate" - presumably referencing another suggestion in which the main discussion may be ongoing

 ### Evaluation Criteria